-There is more to coaching than just think training plan prescription.
+Coaching is more than just a training plan.
+Coaches are an athletes accountability partner.
+We are on your journey to better health, fitness, and sport.
 My role is to educate each athlete.
-Empowering each athlete to make decisions, to understand what the intent of the workout is so they can hold themselves accountable and self-coach.
-I build personalized training program with specific KEY training sessions based on the athlete’s current fitness level and supporting sessions, skills and drills and endurance to facilitate recovery and provide to the key workouts.
+Empowering each athlete to make decisions, to understand what the intent of the workout is so they can hold themselves accountable.
+I build a personalized training program with specific KEY training sessions based on the athlete’s current fitness level and supporting sessions, skills and drills and endurance to facilitate recovery and provide to the key workouts.
 I scale the workout time based on the athletes time availability to train.
 I educate each athlete with solid nutrition and recovery protocols and within the training plan, integrate strength and conditioning.

 My background is swimming age 4-college.
 When I was in elementary school, I wanted to be a teacher when I grew up and pursued that career at Eastern Michigan Undergraduate.
 My summer jobs in high school until I graduated from Colorado State University with my Masters in Exercise Science, were lifeguarding, swim coaching as well as Aquatics and Fitness Coordinator at the Fort Collins Club.